Notices and events

 For other park information please like our Facebook page.

-It is your responsibility to plan and organise the event but our staff can provide information and advice.
-You will need to secure the area, supply your own venue (such as a marquee or stage), comply with Environment Canterbury conditions and any Territorial Local Authority regulations to create a safe environment for participants.
+It is your responsibility to plan and organise the event, but our team is happy to provide information and advice.
+You will need to secure the area, supply your own venue (such as a marquee or stage), comply with Environment Canterbury conditions, and any Territorial Local Authority regulations, to create a safe environment for participants.

-Minor events have less participants such as group picnics or not for profit fundraisers.
+Minor events have fewer participants, such as group picnics or not for profit fundraisers.